milesnov/developer/openai-with-oracle/json/json.md

-# Use Oracle Database JSON features such as JSON Duality and Mongo API with OpenAI
+# Use Oracle Database JavaScript support and JSON features such as JSON Duality

 ## Introduction